YouTube

 FATEHPUR SIKRI

-On our way to Jaipur we dropped into Fatehpur Sikri and having seen photos of this place and wasn’t entirely fussed but it’s on the way to my next stop.
+On our way to Jaipur, we dropped into Fatehpur Sikri, had seen photos of it, and weren’t entirely fussed, but it’s on the way to my next stop.

-Well as usually I soon realised why the guide wanted me to go.
-It’s a fair size, 5 lines of defence, a moat full of crocodiles, 1st wall, 2nd wall, an area for tigers and the 3rd wall beyond that.
-The animals aren’t their anymore but I heard it worked quite well for the odd intruder.
+Well, as usual, I soon realised why the guide wanted me to go.
+It’s a fair size, 5 lines of defence, a moat full of crocodiles, 1st wall, 2nd wall, an area for tigers, and the 3rd wall beyond that.
+The animals aren’t there anymore, but I heard it worked quite well for the odd intruder.

 SO I SQUARED UP TO HIM, READY FOR A FAIR DIG IN INDIA